Learning a Distance Measure from the Information-Estimation Geometry of Data¶

 Key Experimental Results¶

-Main Results (SRCC with Human MOS)¶
+Main Results (Correlation between SRCC and Human MOS)¶

-| Method | Supervised | TID2013 | LIVE | CSIQ | TQD (Texture) |
+| Method | Supervised? | TID2013 | LIVE | CSIQ | TQD (Texture) |

 |---|---|---|---|---|---|